ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 In order to provide database management, ICD enabled by IBM Cloud Satellite requires you to enable public endpoints on the Satellite control plane.

-To gain access to your cluster from the public network, first retrieve your public endpoints from your AWS portal for the control plane hosts.
+First, retrieve your public endpoints from your AWS portal for the control plane hosts.
 Then, using the IP's from your AWS portal, enter the following command:

 ```